 We apply a cautious and balanced approach to funding, liquidity, and credit risks to safeguard access to funding whilst maintaining sufficient liquidity to meet our current financial obligations and future financial forecasts.
 The Group does not tolerate any breach in liquidity and credit contracts or Group liquidity and credit financial policies.

-- Align and target (using data) marketing spend and GTM behind Pets and Pets Club - Evolve our pet care centres and colleague model, with expertise at the heart nutrition brands at all price points Overhaul accessories to significantly improve value, pace of innovation and online growth Create a better world for planet, pets and people
+Evolve our pet care centres and colleague model, with expertise at the heart insurance proposition

-8 Launch and scale a differentiated insurance proposition
+Overhaul accessories to significantly improve value, pace of innovation and online growth

-Automation and Al to enhance performance
+9 Automation and AI to enhance performance

 Treasury and finance